electrikmilk/cherrilang.org/language/index.md

 ### 3. Build

-Enter the directory of the source your downloaded and build.
+Enter the directory of the source you downloaded and build.

 ```bash
 # Enter directory